 Girls aren't similarly targeted with the notion that becoming a violent antihero is appealing, Newman said.
 Their reputational struggles play out in other ways, usually involving self-harm or nasty gossip.

-The gap in aggression between girls and boys has widened, though, said Garbarino, author of "See Jane Hit: Why Girls Are Growing More Violent and What We Can Do About It" (The Penguin Press HC, 2006).
+The gap in aggression between girls and boys has narrowed, though, said Garbarino, author of "See Jane Hit: Why Girls Are Growing More Violent and What We Can Do About It" (The Penguin Press HC, 2006).
 More popular media show girls and women acting in violent ways, which provides role models for female aggression, he said.